helm/helm/docs/install.md

 Building Helm from source is slightly more work, but is the best way to go if you want to test the latest (pre-release) Helm version.

-You must have a working Go environment.
+You must have a working Go environment with (https://github.com/Masterminds/glide)[glide] installed.

 ```console
 $ cd $GOPATH